Sandra Dewi

-Monica Nicholle Sandra Dewi Gunawan Basri (born August 8, 1982), better known as Sandra Dewi, is an Indonesian actress, businessperson, and brand ambassador for several Indonesian and South East Asian brands.
+Monica Nicholle Sandra Dewi Gunawan Basri (born 8 August 1983), better known as Sandra Dewi, is an Indonesian actress, businessperson, and brand ambassador for several Indonesian and South East Asian brands.

 Biography

-Sandra Dewi was born in Pangkal Pinang, Bangka Belitung on August 8, 1983.
+Sandra Dewi was born on 8 August 1983, in Pangkal Pinang, Bangka Belitung.
 She is the oldest of three children, born to Andreas Gunawan Basri and Chatarina Erliani.
 She is of Chinese, Japanese, and Palembang descent.
 After growing up in Pangkal Pinang and attending catholic schools, she moved to Jakarta with her family in 2001 to attend London School of Public Relations.
 Shortly afterwards, she won Miss Enchanteur beauty pageant and in 2002 was selected as Tourism Envoy for West Jakarta.
 She later also participated in Fun Fearless Female contest held by Cosmopolitan Indonesia in 2006, where she placed second.

 Sandra Dewi got her big break by starring in a role in the 2007 comedy Quickie Express, for which she received the 2008 Indonesian Movie Award for Best Newcomer.
 The following year, she collaborated with Dewi Sandra and Luna Maya on the song "Play", which was released for the UEFA Euro 2008.
 She also starred in the movie Tarzan ke Kota, where she sang in several of the movie's soundtracks.

 Sandra Dewi has since starred in Indonesian soap operas and music videos, including Mulan Jameela's 2008 hit single "Wonder Woman".
 She has also appeared in advertising campaigns for Clear, Pond's, Nokia, Aux Air Conditioner, Toyota, Yong Ma, and Sharp.
 She was named "the most searched artist" by Yahoo!
 Indonesia in 2009.

 Sandra Dewi is the Director of Corporate Communication of PT Paramount Land, one of the biggest property companies in Indonesia.

 in 2018, she represented Indonesia in the 'Super-Hair World Cup V' at the celebrity hairstyle website Super-Hair.Net, and won the championship in a tournament of online voting.

 She has described herself as still being a devout practicing Catholic.